Cost of living · Frederick, Maryland · 2026

 How much does housing cost in Frederick?

 A 2-bedroom apartment in Frederick costs approximately $2,246 per month based on HUD Fair Market Rent data.
-Housing makes up about 24% of the total monthly budget.
+At about 49% of the monthly needs budget, housing is the largest cost category here.

 Is Frederick more expensive than the national average?